microsoft/GLUECoS/README.md

             └── test_predictions.txt

 ```
-If you would like the result to appear on the leaderboard, please provide the name of your organization, name of the model and a link to a paper about the model in the body of the email.
-Currently, the evaluation is done manually but we will be adding an automated evaluation process soon.
+If you would like the result to appear on the leaderboard, please provide the name of your organization, name of the model and a link to a paper about the model along with the PR.

 ## Citation